Hong Kong remembers Tiananmen, fearful for its own future - Journal du Cameroun

-Crowds began arriving for a candlelight vigil in Hong Kong on Tuesday evening marking 30 years since China’s bloody Tiananmen crackdown, a gathering tinged with symbolism as the city struggles to preserve its own cherished freedoms.
+Large crowds turned out for a mass candlelight vigil in Hong Kong on Tuesday evening marking 30 years since China’s bloody Tiananmen crackdown, a gathering tinged with symbolism as the city struggles to preserve its own cherished freedoms.

-The eye-catching spectacle — in which tens of thousands of Hong Kongers clutch candles, sing songs and listen to emotional speeches — is the only place in China were mass commemorations can be safely held.
+The eye-catching spectacle — in which thousands of Hong Kongers clutched candles, sang songs and listened to emotional speeches — is the only place in China were such commemorations can be safely held.

 The semi-autonomous financial hub has hosted an annual vigil every year since tanks and soldiers smashed into protesters near Beijing’s Tiananmen Square on June 4, 1989 — an illustration of the city’s unusual freedoms and vibrant political scene.